Alluxio/alluxio/docs/Configuration-Settings.md

 <tr>
   <td>tachyon.worker.data.folder</td>
   <td>/tachyonworker/</td>
-  <td>Relative path into each storage directory as the data folder for Tachyon worker to put data
+  <td>A relative path within each storage directory used as the data folder for Tachyon worker to put data
   for tiered store.</td>
 </tr>
 <tr>